0x-pranay/knowledge-base/docker.md

     - For windows powershell `-v ${pwd}:app`
   - Cause we are syncing  and running from containe, we dont need node_modules folder but deleting it in local, deletes it in container.
 So prevent this we run add another volume to preserve nod_modules using anothe -v flag. `docker run -v ~/path/to/project:/app -v /app/node_modules -p 8080:3000 -d --name node-app node-app-image`
   - **NOTE**: docker volumes takes specifity as precedence. meaning if the path is more specific then it overrides other -v flag in our case bind mount.
   - **NOTE:** Bind volume is a two way sync. meaning any new file added in container reflects your local machine folder.
-Address this by adding read only sync.
+Address this isssue by adding read only sync.
-  - Make read only by adding `:ro` container path. ` docker run -v ~/path/to/project:/app:ro -v /app/node_modules -p 8080:3000 -d --name node-app node-app-image`
+  - Make read only by adding `:ro` suffix tocontainer path, makes the directory in container readonly. ` docker run -v ~/path/to/project:/app:ro -v /app/node_modules -p 8080:3000 -d --name node-app node-app-image`
 - Pass environment variable using `-e` or `--env`  flag.
 Usage `--env PORT=4000`
   - Standard convention to store  many env variable is by using `.env` file
 - At this point the command to run is long with  many flags and all.
 To fix this and also manage multiple docker images we use **docker-compose**